 In terms of drink, avoid excessive alcohol and caffeine if possible – yes, if you are travelling for leisure then one glass of wine with your meal is probably ok.

 Go for a short walk around the cabin and go to the bathroom.
 If you are drinking enough water then you will need to empty your bladder.
 Watch out though for peak use bathroom times – just after the meals have been cleared and around the time the descent starts.

-24. Time for sleep – Try to get some sleep on board if you possibly can.
-Recline your seat, put the airline pillow under your back for support, bring your own neck pillow and some good earplugs.
+Time for sleep – Try to get some sleep on board if you possibly can.
+Recline your seat, put the airline pillow under your back for support, bring your own neck pillow and some good earplugs/headphones.
 Wear a quality eyeshade to block out light from screens, lighting and windows.